juliagoolia28/presentations/README.md

+# Talks
+Talks and other presentations not included here can be found at: https://sites.udel.edu/jmschneider/research/

 # Presentations
 Below are citations for the selected presentations included in the current repository.
 For questions, comments and/or concerns, please raise an issue.